 Base64 Function Modules in SAP ABAP

 The base64 algorithm is an efficient way to transfer data via the Internet.
-In SAP, you can use Base64 when you are implementing file-based interfaces between your SAP system and third-party applications via SAP Process Orchestration.
+In SAP, you can use Base64 when you are implementing file-based interfaces between your SAP system and third-party applications via SAP Process Orchestration or SAP Cloud Platform Integration.
 Instead of sending the file as an attachment in a message you can send file data as a Base64 string.
 For example, for outbound interfaces, you first need to encode the file in Base64 format and transmit it to the target system as a Base64 string.
 In the target system, you need to decode the Base64 string back to actual data.

 This method comes in handy if you want to implement file-based interfaces via the Application Integration Framework (AIF) as AIF is not able to handle file attachments.